camunda-community-hub/zeebe-client-node-js/README.md

 Additionally, the gRPC Client will continually reconnect when in a failed state, such as when the gateway goes away due to pod rescheduling on Kubernetes.

+<a name = "eager-connection"></a>

+### Eager Connection

+The ZBClient eagerly connects to the broker by issuing a topology command in the constructor.
+This allows you an onReady event to be emitted.
+You can disable this (for example, for testing without a broker), by either passing `eagerConnection: false` to the client constructor options, or setting the environment variable `ZEEBE_NODE_EAGER_CONNECTION` to `false`.

 <a name = "on-ready"></a>

 ### onReady(), onConnectionError(), and connected